“Alexander technique for Parkinson's disease” BASIC TRAINING

 13 hours of recorded trainings

-Access to a folder of numerous materials and supportive content
+Access to a folder of course materials and supportive content and outreach materials

 *All fees are used to fund and sustain the work of The Poise Project, cover our travel and fee expenses to advocate for AT at international conferences, and to continue to offer follow-up support for teachers.